springfall2008/batpred/docs/developing.md

 ## Unit level testing

+Note you will need to install python_matplotlib (e.g. brew install python_matplotlib or pip install matplotlib)

 Predbat now has some unit level tests, to run them on your local machine:

+1. Creat a test directory somehwere
-1. Copy apps.yaml locally
+2. Copy apps.yaml to your test area
-2. Run python3 6adb4f0d_predbat/unit_test.py
+3. Run python3 /path/6adb4f0d_predbat/unit_test.py

 If the tests fail then debug them.

-Note you will need to install python_matplotlib (e.g. brew install python_matplotlib or pip install matplotlib)
+For coverage analysis installed the 'coverage' library with Python

+1. python3 -m coverage run /path/6adb4f0d_predbat/unit_test.py
+2. python3 -m coverage html
+3. Open htmlcov/index.html in your web broswer

 ## Editing the code